A flag of Portugal and a sign: 'Is Portugal safe?'

 how to stay safe at night going out

-Excessive alcohol consumption can lead to poor decisions, and you should also be aware of scam artists offering "fake drugs".
 Additionally, crime rates increase at night, so it is important to take precautions such as avoiding poorly lit areas and only walking on tourist streets with higher amounts of people.

-To sum up the nighttime safety tips:
+To sum up nighttime safety tips:

 1. Keep your valuables in a safe place